-When you have problems to receive for exaple your portables or marine radios.
+When you have problems to receive for example your portables or marine radios.

 Multiple base station receivers is an easy way of getting better coverage for hand portable radios that have low output power.
-But in radio systems with multiple receivers on the same channel you will often receive the same audio from several receivers at the same time, with different signal strengths.
+Also in marine systems where you have a long coast line or for example a long river to cover.

 In the drawing below three radio sites with the same Marine-VHF radio channel are connected to one PC operator.

 If a ship is between site A and site B, both receivers will pick up the signal.
 The voting system will then determine which of the two signals are the strongest and present only that signal to the operator.

 - He will only hear audio from one receiver (the best one), meaning no distortion.

 - He will get a visible indication on his screen telling if it was site A, B or C that had best reception.
 He will then know on which transmitter to respond to get best possible transmission back to the ship.
 He will also know roughly where the ship is.

 The diversity option (3103) uses the RSSI output (signal strength) from the radio.
 (Not all radios have an RSSI output, please check)